jncraton/architecture-cpsc2420/lectures/04-floating-point.md

 - Next 8 bits used for exponent
     - Raw value is biased by -127
 - Final 23 bits used for mantissa
+- A normalized mantissa will always start with 1, so the leading bit can be dropped

 ---